 The Compensation Committee has awarded various performance-based stock compensation awards to members of our senior management as long-term incentive-based compensation.
 These awards vest to the participants based upon the achievement of specified performance criteria.
 Compensation expense is recognized as we determine it is probable that the shares will vest.
 Adjustments to compensation expense to reflect the timing of and the number of shares expected to be awarded are made on a cumulative basis at the date of the adjustment.
 We reevaluate the likelihood and/or the number of shares expected to vest under performance awards at each reporting date.
 Based on current estimates and projections, we have \$10.6 million of unrecognized compensation expense related to our annual LTIP awards at August 31, 2022.
 The following is a description of our performance-based awards as of August 31, 2022.

 Fiscal 2022 LTIP Award - On February 4, 2022, the Compensation Committee granted a new LTIP award to our executive officers and members of senior management.
 The fiscal 2022 LTIP award has two tranches, which consist of the following: 1) shares that vest after three years of service and 2) shares that vest based on the achievement of specified levels of qualified Adjusted EBITDA.
 Twenty-five percent of a participant's award vests after three years of service, and the number of shares awarded in this tranche does not fluctuate based on financial measures.
 The number of shares granted in this tranche totals 24,649 shares.
 The remaining tranche is based on the highest rolling four-quarter level of qualified Adjusted EBITDA achieved in the three-year period ended August 31, 2024.
-The number of shares that will vest to participants for this tranche is variable and may be 50 percent of the award (minimum award threshold) or up to 200 percent of the participant's award (maximum threshold) depending on the level of qualified Adjusted EBITDA achieved.
+The number of shares that will vest to participant's award (maximum threshold) depending on the level of qualified Adjusted EBITDA available and may be 50 percent of the award (minimum award threshold) or up to 200 percent of the participant's award (maximum threshold) depending on the level of qualified Adjusted EBITDA achieved.
 The number of shares that may be earned for achieving 100 percent of the performance-based objective totals 73,929 shares.
 The maximum number of shares that may be awarded in connection with the performance-based tranche of the 2022 LTIP totals 147,858 shares.

 Fiscal 2021 LTIP Award - On October 2, 2020, the Compensation Committee of the Board of Directors granted a new LTIP award to our executive officers and members of senior management.
 The fiscal 2021 LTIP award has two tranches, which consist of the following: 1) shares that vest after three years of service and 2) the achievement of specified levels of qualified Adjusted EBITDA.
 Twenty-five percent of a participant's award vests after three years of service, and the number of shares awarded in this tranche does not fluctuate based on financial measures.
 The number of shares granted in this tranche totals 52,696 shares.
 The remaining tranche is based on the highest rolling four-quarter level of qualified Adjusted EBITDA achieved in the three-year period ended August 31, 2023.
-The number of shares that will vest to participants for this tranche is variable and may be 50 percent of the award (minimum award threshold) or up to 200 percent of the participant's award (maximum threshold) depending on the level of qualified Adjusted EBITDA achieved.
+The number of shares that will vest to participant's award (maximum threshold) depending on the level of qualified Adjusted EBITDA achieved.
 The number of shares that may be earned for achieving 100 percent of the performance-based objective totals 158,088 shares.
 The maximum number of shares that may be awarded in connection with the performance-based tranche of the 2021 LTIP totals 316,176 shares.